sah-comp/bienlein/README.md

 I use [PHPUnit](http://phpunit.de/).

-On your command line do this to run a test:
+On your command line do this to run all tests:

 cd /path/to/project/tests

-../vendor/bin/phpunit StackTest.php
+../vendor/bin/phpunit .

 Website